Cowboy hat: History

-The concept of a broad-brimmed hat with a high crown worn by a rider on horseback can be seen as far back as the Mongolian horsemen of the 13th century.
-The hat has a tall crown that provides insulation, and a wide brim that provides shade.
-Hot and sunny climates inspire designs with very wide brims such as the sombrero of Mexico.
+Cowboy hats, like the sombreros of Mexico, were designed in response to the demands of the physical environment.
+High crowns provide insulation, and wide brims provide shade.
+Hot and sunny climates inspire such tall-crowned, wide-brimmed designs, and hats with one or both of these features have evolved again and again in history and across cultures.
+For example, the Greek petasos of two millennia ago, and the traditional conical hat widespread in different regions of Asia – and worn into modern times – incorporate such heat-mitigating features.
+Inclusion in headgear for riders on horseback can be seen at least as far back as the Mongolian horsemen of the 13th century.

 It is not clear when the cowboy hat received its name.
-However, European-Americans in the Western United States originally had no standard headwear.
+European-Americans in the Western United States originally had no standard headwear.
 People moving West wore many styles of hat, including top hats, bowlers, Civil War headgear such as cavalry and slouch hats, and sailor hats.

-Contrary to popular belief, it was the bowler and not the cowboy hat that was the most popular in the American West, prompting Lucius Beebe to call it "the hat that won the West".
+According to Lucius Beebe, the bowler was the most widely-worn hat in the American West, prompting him to assert, in contradiction to popular belief, that the bowler, not the cowboy hat, was "the hat that won the West".
 The working cowboy wore wide-brimmed and high-crowned hats.
-The hats were most likely adopted from civil war era slouch hats and may have been influenced by the Mexican Vaqueros before the invention of the modern design.
-John Batterson Stetson is credited for originating the modern day American Cowboy Hat.
+The hats were most likely adopted from Civil-War-era slouch hats that were commonly worn by Confederate soldiers who lacked the official uniform and kepi hat of the Union army; they may have also been influenced by the Mexican vaqueros before the invention of the modern design.
+John Batterson Stetson is credited for originating the modern-day American cowboy hat.

 The original "Boss of the Plains", manufactured by Stetson in 1865, was flat-brimmed, had a straight sided crown, with rounded corners.
 These light-weight, waterproof hats were natural in color, with four-inch crowns and brims.
 A plain hatband was fitted to adjust head size.
 The sweatband bore Stetson's name.
-While only making one style of hat, they came in different qualities ranging from one-grade material at five dollars apiece to pure beaver felt hats for thirty dollars each.
-J.B.
-Stetson was the first to market the "Boss of the Plains" to cowboys, and it has remained the universal image of the American West.
-The charisma of the West was carried back East when adventurers returned in the expensive "Boss of the plains" style hat.
-In the 19th century and first half of the 20th century, a hat was an indispensable item in every man's wardrobe.
-Stetson focused on expensive, high-quality hats that represented a real investment for the working cowboy and a statement of success for the city dweller.
+There was only one style of hat, but they were made in different qualities ranging from one-grade material at five dollars apiece to pure beaver felt hats for thirty dollars each.
+J. B. Stetson was the first to market the "Boss of the Plains" to cowboys, and it has remained the universal image of the American West.
+The charisma of the West was carried back East when adventurers returned in the expensive "Boss of the Plains"-style hat.

-The durability and water-resistance of the original Stetson obtained additional publicity in 1912, when the battleship USS Maine was raised from Havana harbor, where it had sunk in 1898.
-A Stetson hat was found in the wreck, which had been submerged in seawater for 14 years.
-The hat had been exposed to ooze, mud, and plant growth.
-However, the hat was cleaned off, and appeared to be undamaged.
+The cowboy hat has been adopted as a regional identifier among Māori tribes (iwi) living in Gisborne District of New Zealand's North Island collectively called "Ngā Kaupoi" ('the cowboys') for their native adoption of horses; one of its resident politicians, Rawiri Waititi, is well known for his hat-donning appearance.
+Hawaii's paniolo wear papale woven from pandanus leaves taken directly from the design of the Mexican sombrero.